krazesu/Pokraze-web-app/README.md

 ## About the Project

-This project was built as a hands-on exercise to deepen practical skills in React development.
+This project was built as a hands-on exercise to deepen practical skills in full-stack web development using React, Node.js, Express, and MongoDB.
 It emphasizes:

 - Component-based architecture
 - State management
+- Backend API development with Express
+- Working with databases and CRUD operations
-- API integration
+- Frontend and backend integration
 - Clean and maintainable coding practices

 ## Getting Started